Metabolix/HackBGRT/README.md

 HackBGRT is not approved by Microsoft.
 Instead, HackBGRT comes with the *shim* boot loader, which allows to manually select HackBGRT as a trusted program.
 After installing HackBGRT and rebooting your computer, you have to **follow the instructions in [shim.md](shim.md)** to achieve this.
 These steps cannot be automated, that's the whole point of Secure Boot.
 Although HackBGRT is self-signed with a certificate, it's not advisable to enroll foreign certificates directly into your firmware.

-The *shim* boot loader is maintained by Red Hat, Inc, and the included signed copy of *shim* is extracted from Debian GNU/Linux – many thanks to the maintainers!
+The *shim* boot loader is maintained by Red Hat, Inc, and the included signed copies of *shim* are extracted from various Linux distributions – many thanks to the maintainers!
 For copyright information, see [shim-signed/COPYRIGHT](shim-signed/COPYRIGHT).

 ### TPM